twwhite/timwhiteio/README.md

 TimWhite.io
 ====
 This site is based on the Pico CMS front-end framework.
+The public site mainly serves as a personal blog & professional resume/project summary repository.

 Pico